DSStoffer/dsstoffer.github.io/Rtoot.md

 <br/>

-Finally, you can find lots of help from the internet.
+Finally, you can find lots of help on the internet &#129300;.
 If you have a specific and difficult question, try [Stack Overflow](https://stackoverflow.com/questions/tagged/r).